angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/04-ptt.md

 1. Cast Oracle with 1 card left in your deck.

 This variation allows us to resolve Oracle and still hold up Force of Will (assuming our initial Sea stays in place).
-Useful for non-{U} decks than might be representing removal.
+Useful for non-{U} decks that might be representing removal.
 Again if they do take out the land we can play the Island anyways and just have the Delta as an extra card to put back with a Bs if we wish to cast it.